 A cubic spline then is a set of n cubic polynomials, one for each interval [ti, ti+1].
 A cubic polynomial has four coefficients, so we have 4n coefficients in total.
 At each interior knot, t1 through tn-1, we have four constraints.
 Both polynomials that meet at ti must take on the value yi at that point, and the two polynomials must have the same first and second derivative at that point.
 That gives us 4(n-1) equations.
 The value of the first polynomial is specified on the left end at t0 the value of the last polynomial is specified at the right end at tn.
 This gives us 4n – 2 equations in total.

 We need two more equations.
-A clamped cubic spline species the derivatives at each end point.
+A clamped cubic spline specifies the derivatives at each end point.
 The natural cubic spline specifies instead that the second derivatives at each end are zero.
 What is natural about a natural cubic spline?
 In a certain sense it is the smoothest curve interpolating the specified points.
 With these boundary conditions we now have as many constraints as degrees of freedom.

 So how would we go about finding the coefficients of each polynomial?
 Our task will be much easier if we parameterize the polynomials cleverly to start with.
 Instead of powers of x, we want powers of (x – ti) and (ti+1 – x) because these expressions are 0 on different ends of the interval [ti, ti+1].
 It turns out we parameterize the spline over the ith interval as